← Index

 Editorial brand voice

 Weave's brand is editorial and considered.
-We extended it into the product directly — type pairing, copy tone, image rhythm — so the app reads as part of the building, not as a utility bolted on.
+We extended that voice straight into the product: type pairing, copy tone, image rhythm.
+The app reads as part of the building, not a utility on top of it.

 // Selected screens